 - 1. The provisions of Section 9.3 Inclusionary Housing shall apply to developments within the CHOD with the following modifications: - a.
 Applicability.
-This requirement is applicable to all residential developments with five (5) or more or more dwelling units, whether new construction, substantial rehabilitation, expansion, reconstruction, or residential conversion (Applicable Projects).
+This requirement is applicable to all residential developments with five (5) or more dwelling units, whether new construction, substantial rehabilitation, expansion, reconstruction, or residential conversion (Applicable Projects).
 No project may be divided or phased to avoid the requirements of this section.
-This paragraph supersedes Section 9.3.3 Applicability. - i.
-Section 9.3.4 Mandatory Provision of Affordable Units and Section 9.3.5 Provision of Affordable Units do not apply to developments within the CHOD. - b.
+This paragraph supersedes Section 9.3.3 Applicability.

+- Section 9.3.4 Mandatory Provision of Affordable Units and Section 9.3.5 Provision of Affordable Units do not apply to developments within the CHOD. - b.
 Affordability requirements: Subsidized Housing Inventory.
 All units affordable to households earning 80% or less of AMI created in the CHOD under this section must be eligible for listing on EOHLC's Subsidized Housing Inventory. - c.
 Provision of Affordable Housing.
 In Applicable Projects, not fewer than twenty percent (20%) of housing units constructed shall be Affordable Housing Units.
 For purposes of calculating the number of units of Affordable Housing required within a development project, a fractional unit shall be rounded down to the next whole number.
-The Affordable Units shall be available to households earning income up to eighty percent (80%) of the AMI. - 2.
+The Affordable Units shall be available to households earning income up to eighty percent (80%) of the AMI.
+Affordable units shall be constructed on site.
+Payment in Lieu of creating affordable units or proposed off site units are not permitted.
+If EOHLC determines in writing that the Town has not shown this twenty percent (20%) Affordable Housing Unit requirement to be feasible, at least ten percent (10%) of housing units in Applicable Projects, or such greater percentage as approved by EOHLC in writing and filed with the Office of the Town Clerk, shall be Affordable Housing Units. - 2.
 Development Standards.
-Affordable Units shall be: - Integrated with the rest of the development and shall be compatible in design, appearance, construction, and quality of exterior and interior materials with the other units and/or lots; - b.
-Dispersed throughout the development; - c.
-Located such that the units have equal access to shared amenities, including light and air, and utilities (including any bicycle storage and/or Electric Vehicle charging stations) within the development; - d.
-Located such that the units have equal avoidance of any potential

-- nuisances as [market-rate units] within the development; - e.
+Affordable Units shall be:

+- a.
+Integrated with the rest of the development and shall be compatible in design, appearance, construction, and quality of exterior and interior materials with the other units and/or lots; - b.
+Dispersed throughout the development; - Located such that the units have equal access to shared amenities, including light and air, and utilities (including any bicycle storage and/or Electric Vehicle charging stations) within the development; - d.
+Located such that the units have equal avoidance of any potential nuisances as [market-rate units] within the development; - e.
 Distributed proportionately among unit sizes; and - f.
 Distributed proportionately across each phase of a phased development. - g.
 Occupancy permits may be issued for market-rate units prior to the end of construction of the entire development provided that occupancy permits for Affordable Units are issued simultaneously on a pro rata basis. - 3.
 Administration.
-The Zoning Enforcement Officer shall be responsible for administering and enforcing the requirements in this section.
+The Inspector of Buildings shall be responsible for administering and enforcing the requirements in this section.